 The Company has put in place an indemnity in its Articles of Association to indemnify directors and officers of the Company against losses or liabilities sustained in the execution of their duties of office.
-The indemnity is a qualifying third party indemnity provision under s232 and s234 of the Companies Act 2006, inserted by the Companies (Audit, Investigations and Community Enterprise) Act 2004.
+The indemnity is a qualifying third party indemnity provision under s232 and s234 of the Companies Act 2006.